Mayankg10/RowdyHunt/README.md

 **NOTE**
 Answer to the JPL riddel: general posting board

-- You will need to put this answer in to move to the next page when next is click
+- You will need to put this answer in to move to the next page when next is clicked